Here are some guidelines for endodontics (root canal) postoperative care, although you should consult specific instructions if you have received:

 Depending on the style of restoration you chose, we may recommend other changes to your diet or eating habits.

 Usually, care of your restoration is the same as for your natural teeth.
 Brush twice a day and floss every day.
 We will let you know if your style of restoration requires other changes, like a different toothbrush or special cleaning tools.

 Questions or Concerns: We encourage you to contact our office if you have any questions or concerns about your recovery or restorations.
-Please call 201-343-4044 to ask your questions or schedule a follow-up appointment with a River Edge dentist at the River Edge Dental Center for General & Cosmetic Dentistry.
+Please call 201-343-4044 or send us a message to ask your questions or schedule a follow-up appointment with a River Edge dentist at the River Edge Dental Center for General & Cosmetic Dentistry.